sy2002/QNICE-FPGA/doc/README.md

 QNICE-FPGA: Overview
 ====================

 As an intro, mention the hardware that QNICE-FPGA is able to run on with some nice pictures.

+Also mention the emulator and link to it.

 Explain folder structure in main folder and also here in the doc folder.